 - The lever in the forward position is the normal position.

-Adjust the position of the mirror by hand.
+Adjust the position of the mirror with your hand.

-When the ignition is on, the interior mirror is automatically dimmed depending on the amount of light falling on it (e.g. rear headlights).
+When the ignition is on, the interior mirror automatically darkens depending on the amount of light falling on it (for example, the light from behind the headlights).

-When you turn on the interior lighting or reverse gear, the mirror returns to its original position (without dimming).
+When the interior light or reverse gear is turned on, the mirror returns to its original position (no darkening).

 Exterior mirrors